 Answer: Washington State History (WSH)/Pacific Northwest (PNW) courses taken in grades 7 or 8 can only be included in the Academic Record section on the high school transcript for high school credit if it is a high school academic level course.
-The family or student must request middle school courses be added to the high school transcript (giving the student high school credit) regardless of the grade the student earned in the course.
-The district should establish a process in which requests are received from the student or family.
-Courses cannot be removed once placed on the transcript.

 WSH is a graduation requirement; however, it is not always taken in high school or given at a high school academic level and credit cannot automatically be given.
 It is a local determination if districts want to offer it at a high school academic level when the course is offered in 7th or 8th grade.
-If the Washington State History (WSH)/Pacific Northwest (PNW) course is at a middle school academic level, then it is not listed with the other courses in the Academic Record section of the transcript; however, since it is a state graduation requirement, a "Met" designation is noted under the "Additional State Requirements" section starting in the 2012-2013 school year.
+If the Washington State History (WSH)/Pacific Northwest (PNW) course is at a middle school academic level, then it is not listed with the other courses in the Academic Record section of the transcript; however, since it is a state graduation requirement, a "Met" designation is noted under the "Additional State Requirements" section.